-Ramdan is a month of blessings where every individual is willing to invest in that extra time for prayers and Quran recitation.
-Muslims are automatically engrossed in putting their utmost effort to perform good deeds.
-They try their best to keep away from sins.
 Ironically, this is supposed to be practiced throughout the year.
-Yet, this month is very special because of the blessings God bestow on His servants and it is marked with revelation of the Holy Quran.
+Yet, this month is very special because of the blessings God bestows on His servants and because it is marked by the revelation of the Holy Quran.

 Ask for help

 Communication is the key to every relationship.
 Females are often taught to talk and express themselves instead of waiting for the guy to read their minds.

 This rule can be easily implemented in this situation too, where she is supposed to ask for help.